rkgofiitk/academic-issues.github.io/Topics/universityChiefExecutive.md

 significantly influenced the selection of IIT Directors.
 A brief outline of selecting MIT's President is as follows.

-An 18-member faculty advisory committee and MIT corporation committee for the selection of presidency interview the faculty members in every department of MIT.
-It ascertains their views of the issues, the challenges that a new President may face, and the opportunities to overcome them.
-The exercise helps define the skills and the experience that a new president should possess to become successful.
+An 18-member faculty advisory committee and MIT corporation committee for the selection of presidency interview the faculty members in every department of MIT to ascertains their views.
+It identifies the issues and the challenges that a new President might face, and the opportunities that person could use to overcome them.
+The exercise helps define the skill set and the experience that a new president should possess to become successful.

 Let us also look at the selection process of the Vice-Chancellors of Cambridge and Oxford.
 Cambridge University has a governing board called the council.
 The council consists of nineteen elected members from the following constituencies.